-To underpin our target of reducing our business carbon footprint, we have implemented an energy management system (ISO 50001) across the company.
+To underpin our target of reducing our business carbon footprint, we have implemented an energy management system accredited to ISO 50001 across the company.
 Our certification includes the direct energy consumed within our building assets and fleet vehicles, in addition to indirect consumption associated with business travel, distribution losses and fuel used in generation whilst maintaining supplies.

-As part of the system, we monitor our energy consumption, identifying opportunities for improvement, supporting our wider decarbonisation targets.
+As part of the system, we monitor our energy consumption and identify opportunities for improvement, in support of our wider decarbonisation targets.
 Some of the recent initiatives to reduce consumption include:

-- Temperature and power monitoring system, optimising employee comfort and asset performance; - Window upgrades to improve thermal performance; - LED lighting installations across depots; - Air source and ground source heat pump installations; and - Solar PV installations.
+- Temperature and power monitoring system, optimising employee comfort and asset performance; - · Window upgrades to improve thermal performance; - · LED lighting installations across depots; - · Air source and ground source heat pump installations; and - Solar PV installations.

-The system was audited and verified by an external organisation during 2021/22 and we have maintained certification to the ISO 50001 Energy Management Systems standard.
+The system was audited and verified by an external certification body during 2022/23 to the ISO 50001 Energy Management Systems standard.